Taylor Walls Player Props: Rays vs. Dodgers

 Taylor Walls At The Plate

-- Walls has five doubles, two triples, seven home runs and 18 walks while batting .246.
+- Walls is batting .254 with six doubles, two triples, seven home runs and 18 walks.

-- He has hit a home run in 16.2% of his games this year, and 5% of his trips to the plate.
+- In 15.8% of his games this season, he has gone deep, and 4.8% of his trips to the dish.

-- Walls has driven in a run in 12 games this season (32.4%), including three games with more than one RBI (8.1%).
-He has also driven home three or more of his team's runs in two contests.
+- Walls has had at least one RBI in 31.6% of his games this season (12 of 38), with more than one RBI three times (7.9%).
+He has also accounted for three or more of his team's runs in two contests.

-- He has scored in 19 games this season (51.4%), including multiple runs in six games.
+- He has scored in 20 of 38 games this season, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.